GusMuche/homebridge-zipabox-platform/README.md

 This plugin will NOT find the device itself.
 The devices need to be configured inside the config.json file of Homebridge.

-The plugin didn't use the [Zipato API Node.js Implementation](https://github.com/espenmjos/zipato) (no success after a few try) like the [homebridge-zipato](https://github.com/lrozema/homebridge-zipato) plugin.
-The actual plugin is an alternative with direct connection to [Zipato API](https://my.zipato.com/zipato-web/api/).

 You'll find 3 repository related to this project :
-- homebridge-zipabox-accessory : no more maintained, just for 1 accessory (the previous version of this project)
 - homebridge-zipabox-platform : the present one with a relatively stable version
 - homebridge-zipabox-platform-dev : the package used for the dev branch.
 Not for all day use (unstable)
+- homebridge-zipabox-accessory : no more maintained, just for 1 accessory (the previous version of this project)

 ## Installation

 I usually install the package through the [npm package](https://www.npmjs.com/package/homebridge-zipabox-platform) with the help of [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).<br>
 You can try another installation process but this is the simplest one that I found.

-All the tests are done on homebridge installed on a docker with the [docker-homebridge image](https://github.com/oznu/docker-homebridge).
+All the tests are done on homebridge installed on a rasperry Pi with the [homebridge-Pi image](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started).

 ## Configuration